awsdocs/iam-user-guide/doc_source/id_session-tags.md

 + New session tags override existing assumed role or federated user tags with the same tag key, regardless of case\.
 + You cannot pass session tags using the AWS Management Console\.
 + Session tags are valid only for the current session\.
 + Session tags support [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
 By default, tags are not passed to subsequent role sessions\.
 However, you can set session tags as transitive\.
 Transitive tags persist during role chaining\.
-For more information, see [Chaining Roles with Session Tags](#id_session-tags_role-chaining)\.
+For more information, see [Chaining roles with session tags](#id_session-tags_role-chaining)\.
 + You can use session tags to control access to resources or to control what tags can be passed into a subsequent session\.
-For more information, see [Using SAML Session Tags for ABAC](tutorial_abac-saml.md)\.
+For more information, see [IAM Tutorial: Use SAML session tags for ABAC](tutorial_abac-saml.md)\.
 + You can view the principal tags for your session, including its session tags, in the AWS CloudTrail logs\.
-For more information, see [Viewing Session Tags in CloudTrail](#id_session-tags_ctlogs)\.
+For more information, see [Viewing session tags in CloudTrail](#id_session-tags_ctlogs)\.
 + You must pass a single value for each session tag\.
 Multivalued session tags are not supported\.
 + You can pass a maximum of 50 session tags\.
 The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS Quotas](reference_iam-quotas.md)\.
+For more information, see [IAM and STS quotas](reference_iam-quotas.md)\.
 + An AWS conversion compresses the passed session policies and session tags combined into a packed binary format that has a separate limit\.
 If you exceed this limit, the AWS CLI or AWS API error message indicates by percentage how close the policies and tags combined are to the upper size limit\.

-## Permissions Required to Add Session Tags<a name="id_session-tags_permissions-required"></a>
+## Permissions required to add session tags<a name="id_session-tags_permissions-required"></a>

 In addition to the action that matches the API operation, you must have the following permissions\-only action in your policy: